aospapp/aosp/external/curl/docs/CHECKSRC.md

 ### Directory wide ignore patterns

-This is a method we've transitioned away from.
+This is a method we have transitioned away from.
 Use inline ignores as far as possible.

 Make a `checksrc.skip` file in the directory of the source code with the